 Grottoes is a very small town located in the state of Virginia.
 With a population of 2,953 people and just one neighborhood, Grottoes is the 184th largest community in Virginia.

-Grottoes is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Grottoes is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Grottoes is a town of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Grottoes who work in management occupations (12.59%), sales jobs (11.90%), and office and administrative support (11.28%).

 Being a small town, Grottoes does not have a public transit system used by locals to get to and from work.

-The education level of Grottoes citizens is a little higher than the average for US cities and towns: 21.07% of adults in Grottoes have at least a bachelor's degree.
+The citizens of Grottoes are slightly better educated than the national average of 21.84% for all cities and towns, with 21.07% of adults in Grottoes having a bachelor's degree or advanced degree.

 Grottoes is a somewhat ethnically-diverse town.
 The people who call Grottoes home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Grottoes residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Grottoes include German, English, Irish, French, and Scottish.